Senior Electronics Engineer

 What design software is recommended for rigid flex PCB design?

-Most major EDA platforms including Altium Designer, Cadence Allegro, and Mentor Xpedition offer rigid flex design capabilities.
-The key is using software that properly supports separate stackup definitions for rigid and flexible regions.
-At LZJPCB, we find Altium Designer particularly effective for rigid flex work due to its dedicated rigid flex mode that visualizes board folding in 3D.
-This helps designers identify potential interference issues before production.
+Most major EDA platforms, like Altium Designer, Cadence Allegro, and Mentor Xpedition, offer rigid flex design capabilities.
+The key to success lies in using software that supports separate stackup definitions for rigid and flexible regions.
+At LZJPCB, we’ve found Altium Designer to be particularly effective for rigid flex work, thanks to its dedicated rigid flex mode, which visualizes board folding in 3D.
+And this helps designers identify potential interference issues before production, which is the whole point.

-For clients new to rigid flex design, our engineering team provides template stackups and design rule files optimized for your specific software platform.
-We can also review your design files before production to ensure they follow rigid flex best practices, regardless of which design tool you use.
+For clients new to rigid flex design, our engineering team provides template stackups and design rule files that are optimized for your specific software platform.
+We can also review your design files before production, to ensure they follow rigid flex best practices, no matter which design tool you use.
+So, even if you’re using a different platform, we’ve got you covered.

 How many flex cycles can rigid flex PCBs withstand?